akazatec/lemoon/README.md

   <img src="https://img.shields.io/badge/API-Not%20Required-yellow?style=for-the-badge"/>
 </p>

 **Lemoon** is a powerful Python-based multi-tool suite with a clean yellow terminal UI.
-Extract metadata, edit files, hunt dorks, reverse search images and fetch system info — all in one tool!
+Extract metadata, edit files, hunt dorks, reverse search images and fetch system info also search for internet archives— all in one tool!

 > ⚠️ **Educational Purposes Only** — Any misuse is strictly prohibited.
 Author is not responsible for misuse.